twjsanderson/countingSort/README.md

 # Counting Sort Algorithm Implementation in JS

 This application is intedend for Junior Developers who are curious about the various implementations of the Counting Sort Algorithm in Javascript.
-Use this as a study guide to familiarize yourself with the recusive and iterative approaches to this algorithm.
+Use this as a study guide to familiarize yourself with 2 iterative approaches to this algorithm.

 ## Objectives